 A trust can direct trustees to distribute assets to the beneficiaries outright or retain those assets in the trust for the beneficiaries.
 Directing assets to be held in trust until a beneficiary reaches a certain age, or for their entire lifetime, provides added control over how the money is spent compared to an outright distribution.
 For example, a trust may provide that the trust assets may only to be used for the beneficiary’s education or medical expenses.

 Retaining money in a trust may also provide additional protection from the beneficiary’s creditors or from their spouse in the event of divorce.

-Reasons to Take Advantage of Trust Planning
+Reasons to Take Advantage of Trust Planning in MoCo

 Although there are other documents such as a will that can effectively dispose of an estate, a trust provides unique benefits that other documents do not.
 Using a trust not only can effectively divide and distribute assets upon death, but trusts can also:

 - Manage assets for persons with disabilities

 - Provide privacy of your wishes and assets

 Whether an individual’s goal is simply to leave assets to loved ones or take advantage of more advanced tax planning, a trust can help accomplish these goals.

 In addition to after death planning, trusts also provide a planning opportunity for asset management in the event of incapacity during life.
 Without a document like a trust in place, a guardianship or conservatorship proceeding may be necessary in the event a person becomes unable to manage their own affairs.